FDunigan/Bamazon/README.md

 # Bamazon
 A customer interface allowing a user to shop through a database of products.

-# Begin Shopping
+## Begin Shopping
 `node bamazonCustomer.js`

+### Technologies Used
+- JavaScript
+- MySQL
+- NPM Inquirer
+- Node.js